nuprl/website/blog/_src/posts/2016-04-29-welcome-to-the-prl-blog.md

     Title: Welcome to the PRL blog
     Date: 2016-04-29T14:50:29
-    Tags: about, 1st blog post
+    Tags: about, 1st blog post, by Ben Greenman

 Greetings, ground rules, hopes, dreams, and notes for contributors.
 Welcome aboard.